pitaj/nodebb-plugin-calendar/README.md

 * Response system for easy user responses
 * Click a day on the calendar to select it, and show its events in the sidebar
 * Click an event in either the sidebar or the calendar to show its details in the sidebar
-* All events are posted in the events category specified in the ACP *Note: events can only be edited from the Calendar interface*
 * Jump to year and month from the fields above the Calendar
 * Configurable automated notifications for upcoming events
 * Awesome new interface, with mobile support!